Reviews

 • NAS, server, and external drive backup

-Cons: Interface looks dated · Price jumps after first-year discount · Zero-knowledge requires extra setup
+Cons: Interface looks dated · Price jumps after the first-year discount · Zero-knowledge mode requires extra setup

 Best for: Anyone who wants one app to back up their entire digital life — multiple computers, phones, and external drives.

-Backblaze does one thing and does it perfectly: unlimited, automatic backup of your entire computer for a flat $9/month.
-No storage limits.
-No complicated setup.
-No decisions.
-Install it and it silently protects everything from that moment forward.
-You never have to think about it again.
+Backblaze does one thing and does it perfectly: unlimited, automatic backup of an entire computer for a flat fee.
+No storage caps, no per-gigabyte math, no decisions.
+Install it and it silently protects everything from that moment on.
+The version 9 desktop app added a dedicated restore interface that makes recovering files noticeably cleaner than older releases.

-It is not a sync or storage app — there’s no file sharing or collaboration.
+It is not a sync or storage app — there's no file sharing or collaboration, and each license covers one computer.
 But for pure data protection, nothing beats it at this price.
+Standard plans keep 30 days of file history, with extended (up to "Forever") version history available as a paid add-on.

 What it's great at: